MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/mirroring-policy.md

 # Mirroring policy

 ::: zone pivot="fabric"
-The Mirroring policy commands allow you to view, change and partition, and delete your table mirroring policy and mirroring file partition.
+The mirroring policy commands allow you to view, change and partition, and delete your table mirroring policy and mirroring file partition.
 They also provide a way to check the mirroring latency by reviewing the operations mirroring status.

 ## Management commands